alma4rebi/swift-programming-language/book/AutomaticReferenceCounting.md

-There are now *three* strong references to this single `Person`{.code-voice} instance.
+There are now *three* strong references to this single `Person` instance.

-If you break two of these strong references (including the original reference) by assigning `nil`{.code-voice} to two of the variables, a single strong reference remains, and the `Person`{.code-voice} instance is not deallocated:
+If you break two of these strong references (including the original reference) by assigning `nil` to two of the variables, a single strong reference remains, and the `Person` instance is not deallocated: